 One topic guaranteed to cause a strong reaction in the media is negative gearing.

-Indeed, the reaction to negative gearing has been so, well, negative, that there been some calls for it to be scrapped and Labour says it will do so if elected and the Liberal Party is looking at tinkering with it.
+Indeed, the reaction to negative gearing has been so, well, negative, that there are once again calls for it to be scrapped.

 But is negative gearing really that bad?